 SIBS - for brothers and sisters of disabled children and adults Sibs is the only UK charity representing the needs of siblings of disabled people.

 Simple Stuff Works Associates Ltd is a family run organisation with a passion for protection of body shape.
 Inexpensive, effective therapeutic positioning systems and advice.

 Smartbox Assistive Technology create assistive technology solutions that help people with disabilities do things that everyone else takes for granted.
 We work with individuals, their families and assistive technology professionals to find the best solution for them; at home, at work and at school.

-SpecialKids Company Our bodysuits are fun and functional and specially designed for children with special needs.
+SpecialKids Company Our bodysuits are fun and functional and specially designed for children and young people with special needs.
 Our sizes start where most other brands finish (we make for 2-14 year olds) so you no longer need to search the ranges of multiple suppliers as your baby becomes a child.

-The Special Needs Jungle along with the DfE have produced some flow charts to help guide you through the new SEND system and EHC plan process.
+The Special Needs Jungle along with the DfE have produced some flow charts to help guide you through the new SEND system and EHCP process.

-Sutton Parents Forum is run by parents of disabled children for parents of disabled children who live in the London Borough of Sutton.
+Sutton Parents Forum is run by parents and carers of disabled children and young people, for parents and carers of disabled children and young people who live in the London Borough of Sutton.
 If that describes you, then you don’t have to join, you already belong.

 Sutton Youth We provide activities and opportunities for young people in Sutton across our 3 youth centres and our mobile centre – also known as the URBIE bus!